Panic Disorder Severity Scale

 How to use the Panic Disorder Severity Scale

-The Panic Disorder Severity Scale is a clinical tool used to gauge how severe a patient’s panic attacks are, specifically panic attacks they’ve experienced recently.
+The Panic Disorder Severity Scale is a clinical tool used to gauge the severity of a patient's panic attacks, specifically those they've experienced recently.
 The scale begins with a definition of a panic attack and then mentions that at least four symptoms normally accompany a panic attack.
 The symptoms are listed below the instructions.

 The scale also mentions that for an attack to be considered a panic attack, its accompanying symptoms must peak within ten minutes.
-If the attack is accompanied by less than four symptoms listed in the instructions, it is considered a limited symptom attack.
+If the attack is accompanied by less than four of the symptoms listed in the instructions, it is considered a limited-symptom attack.

 After reading the instructions, patients or those engaging with the scale will answer seven questions:

-1. How many panic and limited symptoms attacks did you have during the week?
+1. How many panic and limited-symptom attacks did you have during the week?

 1. If you had any panic attacks during the past week, how distressing (uncomfortable, frightening) were they while they were happening?
 (If you had more than one, give an average rating.
 If you didn't have any panic attacks but did have limited symptom attacks, the answer for the limited symptom attacks.)